About Kate: entrepreneur, author, pop culture commentator

 In 2017, Kate expanded the business to allow for commissioning custom artwork and prints on Be There in Five's Etsy site, which will soon be added to bethereinfive.com.
 She also started offering small business consulting, for other entrepreneurs who are in the same position she once was in, having to figure out how to quickly and cost effectively scale a handmade business.
-She specializes in branding, story telling, social media marketing, design, and small business operational process improvements and will be opening up consulting hours again in June 2018.
+She specializes in business naming, branding, story telling, social media marketing, design, and small business operational process improvements and will be opening up consulting hours again in late 2018/early 2019.
 Read more about consulting opportunities here.

 ABOUT THE BE THERE IN FIVE PODCAST